Qdog31/Various-Scripts/README.md

 # Intro to my various scripts

 Within this repo I plan on posting random scripts that I have created to complete various tasks.
+This is mainly for fun and to learn cool stuff!

 ## BTFL Printer